 In fiscal year 2017, the University issued \$20,845,000 of General Receipts Bonds, Bond Series 2016.
 The net proceeds of the Series 2016 bonds were designated for various purposes.
 Bond proceeds of about \$7,200,000 were allocated to pay for the costs of various improvements to the University's campus.
-Those improvements include the renovation and rehabilitation of existing facilities for athletics and student received to the costs of various and rehabilitation of existing facilities for athletics and student received to the costs of various improvements.
+Those improvements include the renovation and rehabilitation of existing facilities for athletics and student receipts Bonds, Bond Series 2016 bonds were designated for various purposes.